 Some of the difficulty here simply reflects the fact that the critical interrelationship between time and space is undervalued in the classical models of urban structure.
 Although time may be recognised to the extent that lack of accessibility or long journey times generates a reduction in utility, a more fundamental consideration is that people themselves cannot be in two places at one time; and more generally where they are and what they are doing at one point in time is a restriction on where they can go and what they do next.
-Of course this observation is not especially novel and forms the central pillar of Torsten Hägerstrand's notion of time geography (Hägerstrand, 1970), which is also of central importance to the related developments of behavioural geography in the work of scholars such as Alan Pred, Reg Golledge and others (Pred, 1967; Golledge et al., 1972).
+Of course this observation is not especially novel and forms the central pillar of TorstenHägerstrand's notion of time geography (Hägerstrand, 1970), which is also of central importance to the related developments of behavioural geography in the work of scholars such as Alan Pred, RegGolledge and others (Pred, 1967; Golledge et al., 1972).

 Consider, for example, the famous 'space-time prism' which is represented in Figure 1.
-Here an individual has a known location at two points in time, t_i and t_j - suppose that the individual is initially at home and later at work.
+Here an individual has a known location at two points in time, $t_i$ and $t_j$ - suppose that the individual is initially at home and later at work.
 The prism enfolds the set of all locations which it is possible to reach under these constraints, within a fixed region denoted in the shaded area of the illustration.
+Using this formalism, it becomes possible to explore the spatio-temoral dynamics of locations and peoples' behaviours to better understand, for example, who visits particular locations, which other locations have those people visitted and how might they have met during their journey (Hornsby and Egenhofer, 2002).
+This will have a variety of uses including contageous disease modelling, transport simulations, knowdledge transmission and for understanding dynamic populations at risk.

-Whilst these frameworks have been of conceptual and empirical interest to geographers for a long period of time, one of the contentions which we wish to explore in this paper is that for the first time new data sources, and perhaps to some extent the availability of associated modelling methods and frameworks, makes it possible to think about testing and applying these concepts on a much more universal scale - for example, for an entire city.
+Although these frameworks have been of conceptual and empirical interest to geographers for a long period of time, one of the contentions which we wish to explore in this paper is that for the first time new data sources, and perhaps to some extent the availability of associated modelling methods and frameworks, makes it possible to think about testing and applying these concepts on a much more universal scale - for example, for an entire city.